‘Married At First Sight’ Couple Ashley Petta And Anthony D’Amico Announce That They’re Expecting

 “We’re pregnant!
 I am so excited to finally share this exciting news with everyone.
 We have always dreamed of having a child and we are so happy to finally be making our dreams come true together,” Petta wrote.
 “We are over the moon and can not wait to welcome our child into the world.
 We cant wait for this next journey in our lives to begin! @sriandjana thank you for the beautiful photos!
 They turned out great even with a little a rain!”

-So far, the image has earned Petta a ton of attention with over 46,000 likes in addition to 4,000 plus comments in just a few hours of posting.
+So far, the image has earned Petta a ton of attention with over 46,000 likes in addition to 4,000-plus comments in just a few hours of posting.
 Of course, most fans were quick to chime in and wish the couple the best with the upcoming member of the family.

 I’m gonna be a Daddy! @ashleypetta and I are so excited to announce that we’re pregnant!
 Ashley and I have always wanted to be parents and can’t wait for our little one to arrive.
 Looking forward to the next chapter of our lives! ????????????
 A big thank you to @sriandjana The photos turned out amazing! #babyA² #pregnant #marriedatfirstsight #mafs #babyannoucement #love #daddy #family #newyearbaby #partyof3 #thejourney #chicago #sriandjanaphotography #????????